irods/irods_docs/docs/getting_started/installation.md

 5. Vault Directory

+More information about these values can be found in [Chapters 3 and 4 of the iRODS Beginner Training](https://github.com/irods/irods_training/tree/master/beginner).

 !!!
 Note
     When running iRODS on pre-8.4 PostgreSQL, it is necessary to remove an optimized specific query which was not yet available: